Sexual Assault Information for staff

 - If the student states that they wish to report the incident to the police immediately you could ask the student if they feel they are able to go to the police station themselves and if they want to contact a friend to accompany them.

-- You should not accompany the student to the police station or the hospital.
+- We would advise you not accompany the student to the police station or the hospital.
 Alternatively, you can ask the student if they would like you to contact the police to arrange for them to attend the University.
 Where possible find the student a quiet safe space where they can sit and wait for the police to arrive.

 - You should then ask the student if they want to call the police themselves or for you to make the call.
 It is important to allow the student to make a choice here, individuals can often feel a loss of control, both during the assault but this can also stay with them afterwards.

 - It is important that control is given back and make their own decisions about what to do.
-The police can be called on 101 and the operator will ask for some information about the incident.
+The police can be called on 101 or by using the Live Chat function.
 You should also ask them whether they want you to contact a friend to wait with them.

-In order to collect all available data on the prevalence of sexual violence, and to ensure students are signposted to the most appropriate support, we request that you centrally record disclosures of sexual violence using our reporting tool.
+In order to collect all available data on the prevalence of sexual violence, and to ensure students are signposted to the most appropriate support, we request that you centrally record disclosures of sexual violence using our disclosure form.
 Two types of disclosures are available:

 - Identified Disclosures: If the student gives consent you can complete the online form and a Responder will contact the student directly.